JingyiBi/GDIM32-Final-AAA/README.md

 ### Team Member Name 3
 Ruixuan Pan:

+After the Check-in, I mainly focused on finishing the second delivery interaction system, from the item pick-up, the dialogue braching design (Using Scriptable) for different NPCs, the Start UI, Order UI, and connecting the systems to the UI and game state machine.

+One of my primary contributions was implementing the CookiePickup, PizzaPickup systems.
+I wrote the scripts to manage how player picks up the items and adds it to inventory UI.
+These work by using the variables like 'inventoryIcon', 'cookieInteractDistance', and 'hasPickdup'.
+I also used the method 'OnMouseDown()' to detect mouse interaction with the GameObject, and set 'GameProgress.Instance.cookiePickedUp = true' to check its state.

+I also helped connect the order completion system to the overal game progression.
+When player completes Costumer Amy's Delivery, the 'CompleteDelivery()' method calls 'OrderManager.Instance.SubmitOrder()' and updates state variables of secondDlivery Completed.
+It can also remove the items from inventory by calling 'RemoveFromInventory()' when the delivery finished.
+Thus, the UI and game state remain synchronized in delivery.

+Besides that, I also worked on some GameObjects and UI elements, including the Cookie item, OrderUI and the StartUI.
+Using the OrderPopupPanel and the Orderdata, I tried to make the OrderUI pop up different order pictures in different delivery progress from 'currentOrder = order'.
+Their states are controlled that player couldn't click the UI to see the ordermap untill he/she accepted the delivery.

+Overall, my work focused on building and debugging the interaction logic and connects them with player actions, item pickups, NPC dialogueNode, and order completion.
+Due to the update of State machine and scriptable dialoguenode，we really spend a long long time on it to rebuild many things, thanks all.

 ## Open-Source Assets
 - [funky preparation](https://www.aigei.com) - background music
 - [characters](https://www.mixamo.com/#/)- 3D characters model and animation